 Well, I didn’t realize that my launch of makeaffiliatesgreatagain.com happened to coincide with the exact time when ClickFunnels was saying:

 “Hey, we got this cool contest going on.”

-I had no idea that there was anything going on…
+I had no idea that anything was going on…

 … and look where I ended up… *Holy Crap* it’s amazing!